Harshit-Awasthi-05/Jan-Awaaz-AI/README.md

 -   Python 3.11 or newer
 -   Node.js 18 or newer
 -   Docker and Docker Compose
--   Firebase project with Authentication and Firestore enabled
+-   Firebase project with Firestore enabled
 -   Google Cloud project with BigQuery enabled
 -   Gemini API key
 -   Cloudinary account
--   Twilio account with a Verify service
+-   2Factor.in account with OTP API access
 -   WhatsApp Business configuration if WhatsApp submission is enabled

 ### Quick Start with Docker